CinderZhang/DRIVER-PhilosophyBigPicture/DRIVER_Universal_Overview.md

 **DRIVER™: The Global Standard for Professional AI Operation**

-© 2024-2025 - DRIVER™ Framework available for educational and commercial implementation with attribution
+© 2024-2025 - DRIVER™ Framework available for educational and commercial implementation with attribution.
+DRIVER™ is a trademark of Cinder Zhang and Leo Zhang.
+All rights reserved.